Sam12354/SoftUni-React-Exam-App/README.md

 ## 2. Set Up Environment Variables

-Since this project utilizes cookies for authentication, you need to create a `.env` file to store sensitive information, such as the `JWT_TOKEN`.
+Since this project utilizes cookies for authentication, you need to create a `.env` file to store sensitive information, such as the `JWT_SECRET`.

 ### **Steps to Set Up the .env File:**